I work with individuals and with groups. As an Integrative therapist, I draw on various theoretical models in order to

 Diploma in Counselling Skills, 2015

 I have had additional training on various subjects including: safeguarding, therapeutic groupwork, REWIND trauma treatment, counselling young people, transgender awareness, and grief work.
 I gained a Level 3 Award in 'Preventing and Tackling Domestic and Sexual Abuse' 2014.
-I am currently working towards being a Certified Online & Telephone Counsellor.
+I am a Certified Online & Telephone Counsellor.

 I have experience working in the NHS, schools and community services and I currently work part-time as an Assessor for West London Centre for Counselling.
 I was a group worker for Solace Women's Aid for 4 years until 2018.